TheEvergreenStateCollege/upper-division-cs-23-24/ccdc/Index.md

 # CCDC
-### The following markdown fiels are deisgined to be downloaded locally and printed for taken to the event
+### The following markdown files are designed to be downloaded locally and printed for taking to the event
 (printing not yet tested)

 ## 1. command_sheets